KSP-KOS/KOS/doc/source/structures/gui_widgets/gui.rst

     widgets must be put inside of a ``GUI`` box, or in inside of another :struct:`Box` which in turn is inside a ``GUI`` box, etc.

+    (To get rid of all GUIs that you created from this CPU, you can use the :func:`CLEARGUI` built-in-function, which is a shorthand for calling :attr:`Widget:HIDE` and :attr:`Widget:DISPOSE` on each of them.)

     ===================================== =============================== =============
     Suffix                                Type                            Description
     ===================================== =============================== =============